-Check for ticks after every time you go outside near non-city grass, forest, etc. Some parts of the USA have fewer ticks (e.g., WA state), making this less necessary in those areas.
+Check your body for ticks after every time you go outside in grass, forest, etc. Some parts of the USA have low incidences of tick-borne illnesses, making this precaution less necessary in those areas.

 Check your moles every so often.
 "Everyone should check their moles, at least every 3 months.
 But if you have developed new moles or have a close relative with a history of melanoma, you should examine your body once a month." (source) Because I have so many moles, I see a dermatologist annually to take records of how my moles look.
 I had a few of the most worrisome moles removed.

 (for men) Check testicles for bumps every so often.